How to Remove Negative Content From Google Search Results

 For instance, a company like The New York Times has an outsized voice online.
 If they write something unflattering about a brand, it could crush the company or individual, causing millions in damages, lost college funds, and a host of other apocalyptic personal scenarios.

 Since large publishers tend not to remove content, the only path to saving the brand is through a combination of online reputation strategies designed to beat them.
 That means better content, better promotion, and higher authority.
-It's tough to do, but quite possible.

-It's possible because after a period of time, the publisher is usually no longer promoting the content.
+It’s possible because, after a period of time, the publisher is usually no longer promoting the content.
 It will eventually begin to flatline.
 New content and inbound links will no longer be added at the original pace.
 This provides an opportunity to create something more relevant.
-Granted, it's a lot of work, but we do it every day at Reputation X.
+Granted, it’s a lot of work, but we do it every day at Reputation X.

 Conclusion

 Nobody wants to see negative posts about their company or themselves, especially not on the first page of search engine results.
-If you find many high-ranking negative posts flooding your search results, there are steps you can take to suppress them, or, in rare cases, delete them entirely.
+If you find many high-ranking negative posts flooding your search results, there are steps you can take to suppress them or, in rare cases, delete them entirely.
 Implementing strategies like de-indexing, optimizing existing content, and promoting positive content can help to bury negative search engine results.

 Contact us if you need help navigating the process; we are here to help.